judeah666/monochrome-streamer/README.md

 ## Notes

+- Album edits, artist edits, lyrics, and user data are stored locally and survive Docker image updates when `/data` is preserved.
+- The album editor does not rewrite your audio files.
+- Lyrics can also be written as `.lrc` files beside tracks when the music folder is writable.
 - This is not a full fork of upstream Monochrome.
-The upstream app is much broader and built around online APIs and remote catalog data.
-- This version keeps the local-server use case simple and focused so you can own the whole stack.
-- In Docker, environment variables are the easiest way to configure the app, especially `MUSIC_LIBRARY_PATH=/music` with a bind mount.
+It is a local-server streamer built around your own files.